-- The form of the previous priors were all gaussian, but there are many, many more options - For a larger list http://www.fysik.su.se/~walck/suf9601.pdf - What happens when you switch to a beta-distribution of similar shape as the prior?
+- The form of the previous priors were all gaussian, but there are many, many more options - For a larger list see http://inspirehep.net/record/1389910/files/suf9601.pdf - What happens when you switch to a beta-distribution of similar shape as the prior?
 (Here you can eyeball and tune so that your gaussian and beta-distribution are 'similar') - At some point the lake is full of fish, or at least beyond realistically populated.
 What happens to the posterior with a truncated gaussian prior? - Truncated at 50,000 fish? - Truncated at 2,000 total fish? - You'll notice that there is a lower limit on the number of fish related to some combination of K, k, and n, which was not included in the previous exercise results.
 What do they look like if the lower bound is included?